jannsta1/blog_ecological_restoration/readme.md

 To build the .css files from tailwind:
 * npm run (watch) # to keep rebuilding the custom tailwind styles

+NB. to see updates in chrome, disable cache (while devtools is open): https://stackoverflow.com/questions/20300400/google-chrome-css-doesnt-update-unless-clear-cache

 # Setup

 The user can setup the django settings.py to their preference, here we provide an overview of the envs that need to be set for some common use cases